 - Cold spots in your home

-- You feel drafts even though all your doors and windows are closed
+- Drafts even though all your doors and windows are closed

 Types of Insulation